smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 -------------------------------------------------------------------------------

 Having a strong rollback plan has changed the way we do releases.
-We have not needed it very often but when we did it was a lifesaver.
+We have not needed it very often, but when we did it was a lifesaver.
 We are no longer live in fear of bad deployments and are confident we can get back to a working state quickly and easily.